Kilanopi/ShaclN3/README.md

 IMPORTANT NOTES: <br/>
 -This may not always function properly if you do not seperate your data graph from your shacl graph! <br/>
 -Change your tab size to 4 before looking at the code <br/>
--The extend of the functionality of the translated rule document does not cover 100% of the Shacl specifications.
-For further information on this, consult the paper. <br/>
+-The extent of the functionality of the translated rule document does not cover 100% of the Shacl specifications.
+For further information on this, consult the paper, or the PDF present in this repository. <br/>